Wall Street grows cautious but still optimistic: Reuters poll

 While many said the pace of U.S. profit growth is likely to slow, they said earnings and the economy will still be supportive for stocks.

-“The earnings growth rate has peaked, but the absolute level of earnings should continue to increase over the coming year as solid sales growth should continue to drive earnings at a lower, more sustainable pace,” said Sameer Samana, global equity and technical strategist at Wells Fargo Investment Institute in St. Louis.
+“The earnings growth rate has peaked, but the absolute level of earnings should continue to increase over the coming year as solid sales growth should continue to drive earnings at a lower, more sustainable pace,” said Sameer Samana, senior global market strategist at Wells Fargo Investment Institute in St. Louis.

 Strong U.S. earnings growth this year has been fueled in part by the sweeping tax overhaul approved by Congress late last year, with S&P 500 earnings in the third quarter estimated to jump 28 percent, on track to be the highest since 2010, according to IBES data from Refinitiv.